Infrastructure policy of Donald Trump: Nuclear energy

 In 2017, President Trump announced his administration was launching a "complete review" of ways to revive and expand the nuclear power industry.
 Energy Secretary Rick Perry also noted the importance increasing the use of nuclear energy, calling it "a very important part" of the Trump administration's energy strategy.

 During his second term, President Trump signed into law the One Big Beautiful Bill Act in 2025, which offers tax credits to the nuclear industry.

 Renewable energy

 Background

-The Trump administration generally prefers fossil fuels to renewable energy.
-In fact, Trump has made his support for the coal industry clear, so much so that his electoral victory in 2016 was celebrated by the coal mining community.
+The Trump administration prefers fossil fuels to renewable energy.
+In particular, Trump's enthusiastic support for the coal meant that his electoral victory in 2016 was widely celebrated by the coal mining community.

 Hydro

 In November 2017, the Northern Pass transmission line project, proposed by utilities company Eversource to carry hydroelectricity from Quebec to New England, received a presidential permit.
 For years, New England has been shedding its coal power plants, and the process continues under President Trump.
 However, in July 2019, the New Hampshire Supreme Court unanimously upheld the state's Site Evaluation Committee rejection, citing concerns over the land use, environmental and economic impacts of the 192-mile (307-km) transmission line.

 In January 2018, President Trump said he would like the United States to harness more hydropower.
 However, it is not clear whether he would like to increase hydropower generation or he was unaware of how much hydroelectric dams contribute to the national grid.
 In any case, while the Energy Information Administration does not expect U.S. hydroelectricity generation to increase in the upcoming years, it is possible to upgrade the turbines of existing facilities as the average U.S. hydroelectric unit has been operating for 64 years.
 In addition, most dams in the U.S. are not for power generation, but can be fitted with turbines.